Wellesley Township Heritage & Historical Society

 Picture

-Historic Neighbourhood Survey
+Historic Neighbourhood Study

 The study was done in the early 1980s by students in a class taught by eminent restoration architect Peter John Stokes at the School of Architecture at the University of Waterloo.
 The purpose was to show the students how to survey buildings in a small settlement area.
 It was done in conjunction with Wellesley LACAC (now part of the WTHHS).
 Not every house of historic importance is included.